Blue Nile Passage, Inc.

 About Blue Nile Passage, Inc.

-Now, more than 20 years later Blue Nile Passage, run by one of its esteemed founders, Elder Cliff Simmons, has indeed become a “paradigm for the nation” as it is one of the largest highly regarded well known rites-of-passage programs in America.
-Over one thousand young people have participated in the programs to date and many have come back as alums to volunteer as elders, teachers and mentors.
-Elder Simmons leads a fine team of experienced volunteers committed to serving our nation’s youth with the mission and values of Blue Nile Passage.
+Now, more than 20 years later Blue Nile Passage, run by one of its esteemed founders, Elder Cliff Simmons, has indeed become a “paradigm for the nation” as it is one of the largest, most highly regarded and well-known rites-of-passage programs in America.
+Over 1,000 young people have participated in its programs.
+Many alums return to volunteer as elders, teachers, and mentors.
+Elder Simmons leads a fine team of experienced volunteers committed to serving our nation’s youth by instilling the mission and values of Blue Nile Passage.

-Currently, Blue Nile Passage is headquartered in Harlem, New York with a Harlem Chapter and also conducts a chapter in Westchester, Greenburgh, New York.
+Blue Nile Passage is headquartered in Harlem, New York with a Harlem Chapter and a chapter in Greenburgh, New York in Westchester County.

-Noted Black Studies Professor James Smalls added to the formula by advising that the organization incorporate the use of the terms “Sons” and “Daughters” in the rites of passage program, the students who participate in the program become known as the Sons and Daughters of the Blue Nile.
+Noted Black Studies Professor James Smalls added to the formula by advising that the organization incorporate the use of the terms “Sons” and “Daughters” in the rites of passage program; hence, the students who participate in the program become known as the Sons and Daughters of the Blue Nile.

 What Is Rites-Of-Passage?

-When children are blossoming into adult-hood, breaking through puberty, in traditional African society as well as many indigenous communities here and throughout the world, the spiritual leaders, parents and elders of the community come together to assist the young person in preparation for what lies ahead in the world.
-This takes place in the form of cultural grounding lessons or classes, covering various areas of life including economics, hygiene, culture, history, warfare, hunting, survival, personal behavior, responsibility, charity and the like, in the process of training boys and girls to become productive adults.
+When children are blossoming into adulthood, breaking through puberty, in traditional African society as well as many indigenous communities here and throughout the world, the spiritual leaders, parents and elders of the community come together to assist them in preparation for what lies ahead in the world.
+This takes place in the form of cultural grounding lessons or classes covering various areas of life including economics, hygiene, culture, history, warfare, hunting, survival, personal behavior, responsibility, charity, etc., in the process of training boys and girls to become productive adults.

-The successful completion of this milestone was celebrated in a rites-of-passage ceremony which solemnized the process of growing into adulthood signifying that the student acquired the necessary knowledge regarding the lessons and values of the community with evidence that the student is prepared to deal with the many responsibilities and challenges they may face as they get older.
+The successful completion of this milestone was celebrated in a rites-of-passage ceremony which solemnized the process of growing into adulthood.
+It also signifies that the student acquired the necessary knowledge regarding the lessons and values of the community with evidence that the student is prepared to deal with the many responsibilities and challenges they may face as they grow older.

 In Blue Nile, the goal is to provide our young people with the level of excellence necessary to become successful in today’s society.
 Blue Nile is committed to working with our community’s children to develop positive values and behaviors; to enlighten youth to their goodness, greatness and unlimited potential, understanding that these gifts are meant to be shared constructively with the global community; and for each one to “become the change we wish to see in the world” to paraphrase Mahatma Ghandi.